 So, the tool offers quite wide opportunities, adding new functionality testing features for testing.

 Mocha was originally developed for Node.js in 2011.
 It is now a popular functional testing automation tool that can also be used in front-end testing.

 - An active community that will always support and advise.

 - Ability to select libraries, assertion, mocking, and spy libraries you want to use.

 - Powerful open-source libraries like Chai and Sinon.

 Mocha is a great tool for those who have a large project and need additional settings and configurations.

 Two functional automation testing tools are quite often opposed to each other: these are Mocha and Jest.
-In this case, this is a framework that was created for Java Testing script and allowed simultaneous testing.
+In this case, this is a framework that was created for Java Testing script and allowed simultaneous testing of operating systems.